 - Why it’s great: It’s a highly specialized field, and the demand for cytotechnologists is growing as early cancer detection becomes more critical.

-6. Pharmaceutical Sales Representative
+6. Pharmaceutical sales representative

-If you’ve got a knack for business but still love science, becoming a Pharmaceutical Sales Representative could be the perfect match.
+If you’ve got a knack for business but still love science, becoming a Pharmaceutical sales representative could be the perfect match.
 In this role, you’ll be the expert who helps doctors, hospitals, and clinics understand the benefits of your company’s drugs and medical products.
 Your Medical Lab Science BS gives you an edge in explaining complex medical concepts.

-- How much you can make: Salaries typically start around $100,004, but with commissions and bonuses, you can easily earn $115,249.
+- How much you can make: Median annual pharma sales rep salaries hover around $96,796, but with commissions and bonuses, you can easily earn over $135,000.

-- Why it’s great: You get to use your scientific knowledge while building relationships and making sales—plus, the pharmaceutical industry is incredibly lucrative.
+- Why it’s great: You get to use your scientific knowledge while building relationships and making sales — plus, the pharmaceutical industry is incredibly lucrative.

 7. Histotechnologist

-- How much you can make: The average salary is $68,910, and with experience, you could earn up to $83,257.
+- How much you can make: The median annual salary is $77,070, and with experience, you could earn over $90,000.

 - Why it’s great: With the growing focus on tissue-based diagnostics and personalized medicine, histotechnologists are in high demand, particularly in hospitals and research facilities.